 In that spirit, we surveyed a handful of investment professionals across our global network of specialized asset managers to help you with your 2019 reading list resolutions.
 Similar to last year, we asked participants to recommend one book.
 The answers appear in alphabetical order, by the recommender’s last name.
-Happy New Year—and happy reading—from John Hancock Investments.
+Happy New Year—and happy reading—from John Hancock Investment Management.

 1 Blink: The Power of Thinking Without Thinking, by Malcolm Gladwell (2005)

 Malcolm Gladwell finds, researches, and writes about big ideas, turning complex and esoteric topics into accessible and engaging narratives.
 Drawing on neuroscience and psychology, Blink explores the way we make decisions.

 2 The Most Important Thing: Uncommon Sense for the Thoughtful Investor, by Howard Marks (2011)